GetStream/stream-react-example/install.md

 1. Clone repository
 2. Setup MySQL database with your username and password (database schema for import located in `/db`)
 3. Update `env.sh` in `/` with proper credentials and source the `env.sh` file via `source env.sh`
-4. Run webpack to pickup on changes in `app` by running `webpack --watch --progress`
+4. Run webpack to pickup on changes in `/app` by running `webpack --watch --progress`
 5. In a terminal window, cd into the directory for `app` and run `npm install` then `npm start`
 6. In a terminal window, cd into the directory for `api` and run `npm install` then `node index.js`
 7. Go to `http://localhost:3000/`